AmanJee-BITS/leetcode-gfg-solutions/README.md

 ## Contribution Guidelines

 Contributions to this repository are highly encouraged!
-If you have a more efficient solution, discovered a bug, or want to add new problems, feel free to contribute.
+Feel free to contribute if you have a more efficient solution, discover a bug, or want to add new problems.

 Please follow these guidelines:
 - Create a separate branch for your changes.